Back to blog

 Introducing your child to non-verbal reasoning

-Non-verbal reasoning has a reputation as a misunderstood part of secondary school entrance exams, including CEM, GL 11 plus and ISEB.
+Non-verbal reasoning has a reputation as a misunderstood part of secondary school entrance exams, including GL Asssessment 11 plus exams and the ISEB Common Pre-Test.
 But it doesn't have to be that way.
 In this article, Atom's Education Experts share tips on how to introduce your child to this style of problem-solving and lay the foundations to set them up for success.

 What is non-verbal reasoning?

 First, let's break down exactly what non-verbal reasoning is.
-Non-verbal reasoning is a form of visual problem-solving using shapes, diagrams and pictures (as opposed to words, as used in verbal reasoning).
-It relies on:
+Non-verbal reasoning is a form of visual problem-solving using shapes, diagrams and pictures.
+It tests skills such as:

 • Logic and problem-solving